oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

     <copy>oci iam user create-db-credential --user-id $OCI_CS_USER_OCID --password Oracle123+Oracle123+ --description "DB password for your OCI account"</copy>
     ```

 2. Connect to database with IAM credentials as your OCI user.
-All values you see should match the output below except for AUTHENTICATED_IDENTITY and ENTERPIRSE_IDENTITY.
+All values you see should match the output below except for **AUTHENTICATED_IDENTITY** and **ENTERPIRSE_IDENTITY**.
 These are unique to your user.

     ```
     <copy>sql /nolog <<EOF